xiewu/atuinsh-desktop/dev/docs/EXECUTION_SYSTEM.md

 - `context_resolver` - Wrapped in Arc, provides access to variables, cwd, env vars, ssh_host via `resolve_template()` and getter methods
 - `document_handle` - (Private) Handle to the document actor; use helper methods (`update_active_context`, etc.) instead of direct access
 - `handle` - The execution handle for this block execution

-**Note:** Most fields are marked `pub(crate)` to encourage use of the helper methods rather than direct field access.
-This provides better encapsulation and ensures proper event emission.

 **Helper Methods:**
 The ExecutionContext provides several convenience methods to simplify block implementations: